dddrrreee/cs240lx-20spr/labs/2-dynamic-code-gen/README.md

 --- as we will need when we start doing trap-based code monitoring --- then it would be nice to get rid of this overhead.

-We will use dynamic code generation to do this.
-You will write an `int_compile` routine that, given a vector of handlers, generates a single trampoline routine that does hard-coded called to each of these in turn.
+We will use dynamic code generation to do so.
+You should write an `int_compile` routine that, given a vector of handlers, generates a single trampoline routine that does hard-coded calls to each of these in turn.
 This will involve:
   1. Saving and restoring the `lr` and doing `bl` as you did in the `hello` example.
   2. As a hack, you pop the `lr` before the last call and do a `b` to the last routine rather than a `bl`.

+#### Advanced: jump threading

 To make it even faster you can do "jump threading" where instead of the interrupt routines returning back into the trampoline, they directly jump to the next one.
 For today, we will do this in a very sleazy way, using self-modifying code.

 Assume we want to call: